How Blockchain is Abused for Account Management and Payment Verification

 This makes it nearly impossible for law enforcement to recognize or associate any illegal activity as the address is unique and won’t show up anywhere else.
 Only in case the marketplace servers are seized and the addresses are extracted, is there a chance for them to trace the buyers by looking at the transaction log on the blockchain.
 Unfortunately, many times experienced users know not to associate their address with personal information, or use cryptocurrency tumbler/mixers to obscure the trail back to the fund’s original source.

 I’m always excited to see how new technologies evolve and are being applied.
 However in this case, it saddens me that a common use case for blockchain technology is as a dark web currency.
 One can only hope to see more advancement in countermeasure technology to circumvent money laundering activity.
-At Webhose we help cyber security companies fight the bad guys, by providing them with the data they need from the darkest corners of the web.
+At Webhose we help cyber security companies fight the bad guys, by providing them with the dark web data they need from the darkest corners of the web.